Offshore Project Proposal (OPP) – guidance updated

 Article published in the Regulator | Issue 3: 2016

 NOPSEMA has published updated information relating to OPPs submitted under the Environment Regulations.
-This includes the release of Offshore project proposal assessment policy (PDF 198KB), updates to Making public comment on offshore project proposals information paper (PDF 156KB) and updates to Offshore project proposal content requirements guidance note (PDF 235KB).
+This includes the release of Offshore project proposal assessment policy (PDF 198KB), updates to Making public comment on offshore project proposals information paper (PDF 156KB) and updates to WITHDRAWN - Offshore project proposal content requirements guidance note (PDF 235KB).

 Clarifies the requirements that proponents need to consider when preparing an OPP submission